cosmos/sdk-tutorials/tutorial/keeper.md

 A couple of notes about the above code:

-* Note the `import` of 3 different `cosmos-sdk` packages:
+* 3 different `cosmos-sdk` packages are imported:
-	- [`codec`](https://godoc.org/github.com/cosmos/cosmos-sdk/codec) - provides tools to work with the Cosmos encoding format, [Amino](https://github.com/tendermint/go-amino)
+	- [`codec`](https://godoc.org/github.com/cosmos/cosmos-sdk/codec) - the `codec` provides tools to work with the Cosmos encoding format, [Amino](https://github.com/tendermint/go-amino).
-	- [`bank`](https://godoc.org/github.com/cosmos/cosmos-sdk/x/bank) - the bank module controls accounts and coin transfers
+	- [`bank`](https://godoc.org/github.com/cosmos/cosmos-sdk/x/bank) - the `bank` module controls accounts and coin transfers.
-	- [`types`](https://godoc.org/github.com/cosmos/cosmos-sdk/types) - contains commonly used types throughout the SDK
+	- [`types`](https://godoc.org/github.com/cosmos/cosmos-sdk/types) - `types` contains commonly used types throughout the SDK.
 * The `Keeper` struct.
 In this keeper there are a couple of key pieces:
-	- [`bank.Keeper`](https://godoc.org/github.com/cosmos/cosmos-sdk/x/bank#Keeper) - This is a reference to the Keeper from the bank module.
-Including it allows code in this module to call functions from the bank module.
+	- [`bank.Keeper`](https://godoc.org/github.com/cosmos/cosmos-sdk/x/bank#Keeper) - This is a reference to the `Keeper` from the `bank` module.
+Including it allows code in this module to call functions from the `bank` module.
 The SDK uses an [object capabilities](https://en.wikipedia.org/wiki/Object-capability_model) approach to accessing sections of the application state.
 This is to allow developers to employ a least authority approach, limiting the capabilities of a faulty or malicious module from affecting parts of state it doesn't need access to.
 	- [`*codec.Codec`](https://godoc.org/github.com/cosmos/cosmos-sdk/codec#Codec) - This is a pointer to the codec that is used by Amino to encode and decode binary structs.
 	- [`sdk.StoreKey`](https://godoc.org/github.com/cosmos/cosmos-sdk/types#StoreKey) -  This gates access to a `sdk.KVStore` that persists the state of your application.
 * This module has 3 store keys:
-	- `namesStoreKey` - This is the main store that stores the value string that the name points to (i.e. `map[name]value`)
+	- `namesStoreKey` - This is the main store that stores the value string that the name points to (i.e. `map[name]value`).
-	- `ownersStoreKey` - This store contains the current owner of this name (i.e. `map[sdk_address]name`)
+	- `ownersStoreKey` - This store contains the current owner of any given name (i.e. `map[sdk_address]name`).
-	- `priceStoreKey` - This store contains the price that the current owner paid.
-Anyone buying this name must spend more than the current owner. (i.e. `map[name]price`)
+	- `priceStoreKey` - This store contains the price that the current owner paid for a given name.
+Anyone buying this name must spend more than the current owner. (i.e. `map[name]price`).

 ## Getters and Setters

-Now it is time to add methods to interact with the store throughs the `Keeper`.
+Now it is time to add methods to interact with the stores throughs the `Keeper`.
 First, add a function to set the string a given name resolves to:

 ```go
 // SetName - sets the value string that a name resolves to